 A Sensible Solution

-The New NY Bridge will mean less congestion and frustration for motorists, with eight general traffic lanes, breakdown/emergency lanes, and a state-of-the-art traffic monitoring system.
-The new crossing will also be mass-transit ready, with space for Bus Rapid Transit as well as a design that can accommodate future light rail or commuter rail.
-The bridge will also feature a shared-use path for pedestrians and cyclists.
+The Governor Mario M. Cuomo Bridge will mean less congestion and frustration for motorists, with eight general traffic lanes and space for disabled vehicles, emergency responders and buses.
+The new twin-span crossing will also be mass-transit ready, designed to accommodate future commuter rail and feature a state-of-the-art traffic monitoring system.
+There is also a shared-use path for bicyclists and pedestrians.

 From Dysfunction To Construction